 Here’s how it works:

 There are different types of annuities, such as variable, fixed-index, and fixed.
-However, the fixed annuity is the most similar to a CD.
+However, the fixed annuity is the most like a CD.

 A fixed annuity guarantees a set interest rate for a specific period.
 However, the money in an annuity grows tax-deferred until you start withdrawing it.
 This can make it a good option for long-term savings, especially for retirement.